chris-short/devopsish.com/content/post/094/index.md

 [Mage - make/rake for Go](https://npf.io/2018/09/mage/): Mage is conceptually just like Make, except you write Go instead of Bash.

-[The world’s biggest curl installations](https://daniel.haxx.se/blog/2018/09/17/the-worlds-biggest-curl-installations/): "curl is quite literally used everywhere.
+[The world's biggest curl installations](https://daniel.haxx.se/blog/2018/09/17/the-worlds-biggest-curl-installations/): "curl is quite literally used everywhere.
 It is used by a huge number of applications and devices."

 [Does your website support TLS 1.3?](https://tls.bejarano.io/): As of August 2018, TLS 1.3 is an IETF Internet Standard, are you ready?